 It is also vitally important that public statements do not have the potential effect of prejudicing ongoing criminal proceedings (for example, the trial of the company or individual employees) or contradict any defence on which the company may later seek to rely.
 For those reasons, statements issued by a company under investigation should be brief and factual, and should always be approved by the company’s criminal law advisers.

 73 How is publicity managed when there are ongoing related proceedings?

-As stated in question 72, it is vitally important that public statements issued by the company do not have the potential effect of prejudicing ongoing criminal proceedings, such as the related prosecution of employees or third parties.
+It is vitally important that public statements issued by the company do not have the potential effect of prejudicing ongoing criminal proceedings, such as the related prosecution of employees or third parties.

 Duty to the market

 74 Is disclosure to the market in circumstances where a settlement has been agreed but not yet made public mandatory?